 The Rhum Masters would then snatch the first pick from Alaska and used the pick to acquire basketball beast, Sonny Alvarado.

 In three years, the Rhum Masters was good for one finals stint (they lost to the Shell Turbo Chargers in the 1999 PBA All-Filipino Cup Finals, 4 games to 2).
-The Rhum Masters was more notable for their off-court controversies like the citizenship issues of Menk, Alvarado, and Rudy Hatfield, trying to acquire Danny Ildefonso for a shit-load of moolah, calling the PBA a “San Miguel” league and trading away their stars to SMC for duds before selling their franchise rights to the FedEx Express.
+The Rhum Masters were more notable for their off-court controversies like the citizenship issues of Menk, Alvarado, and Rudy Hatfield, trying to acquire Danny Ildefonso for a shit-load of moolah, calling the PBA a “San Miguel” league and trading away their stars to SMC for duds before selling their franchise rights to the FedEx Express.

 2000 Mythical Ten